Q & A Library

 Answer (Published 5/15/2006)

-Chia is very rich in omega-3 fatty acids, even more so than flax seeds.
-And it has another advantage over flax: chia is so rich in antioxidants that chia seeds don't deteriorate and can be stored for long periods without becoming rancid.
+Chia seeds are very rich in omega-3 fatty acids, even more so than flax seeds.
+And chia has another advantage over flax: chia is so rich in antioxidants that chia seeds don't deteriorate and can be stored for long periods without becoming rancid.
 And, unlike flax, they do not have to be ground to make their nutrients available to the body.
 Here are some other chia seed nutrition facts: Chia seeds provide fiber (25 grams give you 6.9 grams of fiber) as well as calcium, phosphorus, magnesium, manganese, copper, iron, molybdenum, niacin, and zinc.

 More benefits of chia seeds: when added to water and allowed to sit for 30 minutes, chia forms a gel.
 Researchers suggest that this reaction also takes place in the stomach, slowing the process by which digestive enzymes break down carbohydrates and convert them into sugar.